pgruener/public-ocr-api/README.md

     $ apt-cache search tesseract-ocr

-And install the disered ones using:
+And install the desired ones using:

     $ apt-get install tesseract-ocr-`LANGUAGE(-BUNDLE) NAME`